pegasys-fi/docs/docs/contracts/v2/concepts/01-protocol-overview/03-smart-contracts.md

 ## WETH

-Uniswap V1 pairs do not support ETH directly, so ETH⇄ERC-20 pairs must be emulated with WETH.
+Pegasys V1 pairs do not support ETH directly, so ETH⇄ERC-20 pairs must be emulated with WETH.
 The motivation behind this choice was to remove ETH-specific code in the core, resulting in a leaner codebase.
 End users can be kept fully ignorant of this implementation detail, however, by simply wrapping/unwrapping ETH in the periphery.

 The router fully supports interacting with any WETH pair via ETH.